Reduction of Cosymplectic groupoids by cosymplectic moment maps: Consequences of the main theorem

 commutes.
 The following is an immediate consequence of this theorem.

-\begin{corollary} Let $(T^*M\oplus \R , \mu=pr_1,\nu=pr_2)$ be a central extension Lie algebroid with brackets as in \eqref{prop:centralext A}.
-If there is a $\Gp$ action on $M$ so that lifts to action by Lie algebroid morphism on $A$ so that $\mu$ is equivariant and $\nu$ is invariant, then
+\begin{corollary} Let $(T^*M\oplus \R , \mu=pr_1,\nu=pr_2,\zeta=\partial r)$ be a trivial central extension Lie algebroid with brackets as in \eqref{prop:centralext A}.
+If there is a $\Gp$ action on $M$ which lifts to an action by Lie algebroid morphism on $A$ so that $\mu$ is equivariant and $\nu$ is invariant, then

 is also a central extension algebroid isomorphic to $A_{red}$. \end{corollary}